Azure/Industrial-IoT/docs/enable-asc-for-iot-and-sentinel-steps.md

-# Azure Security of Things for IoT and Sentinel Integration
+# Azure Security Center and Azure Sentinel Integration

 ### Pre-requites

 * Log Analytics workspace
   * Information is stored by default in your Log Analytics Workspace by ASC for IoT
 * IoT Hub
 * Supported service regions for ASC for IoT
   * Central US
   * Northern Europe
   * Southeast Asia
 * Azure Sentinel supports  workspaces created in the following regions only:
-  * Southeast, Canada Central, Central India, East U.S., East U.S. 2 EUAP (Canary), Japan  East, Southeast Asia, UK South, West Europe, and West U.S. 2
+  * Southeast, Canada Central, Central India, East U.S., East U.S. 2 EUAP (Canary), Japan  East, Southeast Asia, UK South, West Europe, and West U.S. 2.

 ### Steps

 1. Enable ASC for IoT
    * Open your IoT Hub in Azure portal
    * Under the Security menu, click Overview, then click Start preview
    * Choose Enable IoT Security
    * Provide your Log Analytics Workspace details (workspace should NOT be the default one)
      * Elect to store raw events in addition to the default information types of storage by leaving the raw event toggle On
      * Elect to enable twin collection by leaving the twin collection toggle On
    * Click Save

    ![enable](media/asc1.png)